 James River Septic System Repair Cost Share Program

 The Virginia Department of Health (VDH) is excited to announce that we have received $300,000 from the Virginia Environmental Endowment (VEE), with an additional $200,000 from the Smithfield Foundation, the philanthropic arm of Smithfield Foods, Inc., for a total of $500,000.
-These funds will be used to repair failing septic systems and remediate illicit sewage discharges (straight pipes) from homes in the Yarmouth Creek and Morris Creek watersheds in James City County, the Pagan River and Lawnes Creek watersheds in Isle of Wight County and the Lawnes Creek watershed in Surry County.
-VDH’s primary objective is to help homeowners in these watersheds bring their systems into current regulatory compliance, thereby reducing total nitrogen and fecal coliform loads from each system.
+These funds will be used to repair failing septic systems and remediate illicit sewage discharges (straight pipes) from homes located in the James River watershed in James City, Isle of Wight and Surry Counties.
+VDH’s primary objective is to help homeowners in these counties bring their failing systems into current regulatory compliance, thereby reducing total nitrogen and fecal coliform loads from each system.

 The grant provides homeowners with failing septic systems a financial incentive to upgrade to an advanced treatment system, also known as an Alternative Onsite Sewage System (AOSS) or connect to public sewer.
-If eligible, the Virginia Department of Health (VDH) can provide funding of 100 percent up to $18,000 for design services, construction costs, and equipment needed to install a regulatory compliant AOSS, including 50 percent nitrogen reduction.
-VDH will base cost-share amounts on total household income level.
+If eligible, the Virginia Department of Health (VDH) can provide funding to homeowners for design services, construction costs, and equipment needed to install a regulatory compliant AOSS, including 50 percent nitrogen reduction.
+VDH developed the grant as a cost-share program.
+VDH bases funding amounts on total household income levels.

 For more information, please contact Charles Leonard at email@example.com of by phone at (804) 316-3686.Eligibility Guidelines